coldbox-modules/cbelasticsearch/readme.md

 #### Advanced Query DSL

 The SearchBuilder also allows full use of the [Elasticsearch query language](https://www.elastic.co/guide/en/elasticsearch/reference/current/_introducing_the_query_language.html), allowing detailed configuration of queries, if the basic `match()`, `sort()` and `aggregate()` methods are not enough to meet your needs.
 There are several methods to provide the raw query language to the Search Builder.
 One is during instantiation.

-In the following we are looking for matches of active records with "Elasticsearch: in the name, description, or shortDescription fields.
+In the following we are looking for matches of active records with "Elasticsearch" in the name, description, or shortDescription fields.
 We are also looking for a phrase match of "is awesome" and are boosting the score of the applicable document, if found.

 ```
 var search = getInstance( "SearchBuilder@cbElasticsearch" )